arkq/svar/README.md

 For the fine adjustment of the activation condition (the signal level), one can run svar with the `--sig-meter` parameter.
-This activates the signal meter mode, in which the maximal peak value and the RMSD is displayed.
+This activates the signal meter mode, in which the maximal peak value and the RMS is displayed.
 Activation threshold is based on the maximal peak value in the signal packed (time of tenth of the second).

 Instalation